 Professional resume writers are not all the same.
 I have reviewed many resumes over the years that have supposedly been written by "professionals" and if they were, they're giving the rest of us a bad name.
 Having said that, I do believe the vast majority of resume writers are extremely talented and conscientious people.
 But even among the true professional resume writers, there can be significant differences in what we bring to the table.

 Here's what sets me apart from the rest:

 I work exclusively with retail leaders and have done so since 2005

 I don't pretend to be an expert in any other field (I'm not), which is why I focus on the one area I am an expert in - retail management.
-Over the last 10+ years, I have worked with thousands of retail leaders from virtually every chain in North America, and in that time I have accumulated more than 400 LinkedIn recommendations.
+I have worked with thousands of retail leaders from virtually every chain in North America since 2005, and in that time I have accumulated more than 400 LinkedIn recommendations.

 Does this mean I only work with people who want to continue in retail?
 Not at all - many of my clients have successfully transitioned to new industries.